Telehealth - what works and what doesn’t?

 While telehealth can have many benefits for patients including less travel and less time in waiting rooms, there may also be disadvantages, particularly if there are communication difficulties or if the technology isn’t working properly.

-Cancer Council Victoria is working with health services across Victoria and Deakin University researchers to understand what cancer patients and their carers think of telehealth.
+Cancer Council Victoria is working with the Integrated Cancer Services and Deakin University researchers to understand what cancer patients and their carers think of telehealth.
 This work aims to find out what patients and carers think is good about telehealth, what isn’t working for patients and how telehealth services can be improved.

 How you can help